EOS-Mainnet/Community-Launch-Docs/Changs for 20180601.txt

 I am suggesting the following amendment on BP Agreement
 B1:
-I, {{producer}}, hereby agree to disclose and attest under penalty of perjury all direct shareholders and all ultimate beneficial owners of my company who own more than 10%.
+I, {{producer}}, hereby agree to disclose and attest under penalty of perjury all ultimate beneficial owners of my company who own more than 10% and all direct shareholders.

 Reinstate KYC requirement imposed on every transfer